josedv82/sportVU_NBA_Tracking/README.md

 * Look at peak demands for acceleration and speed for different periods of the game.
 Similar to this [study](https://pubmed.ncbi.nlm.nih.gov/26023738/)
 * Smoothing and over-sampling of data to minimise noise and help get more accurate calculations.
-* Small shiny app that let users choose a game, filter by play and visualize all plots.
+* Small shiny app that let users choose a game, filter by play and visualize all plots as well as summaries of distance, time, mean and top sunning speed.

 ### Limitations